cupof-github/blang.js/README.md

 #### react.js case

-This example with React.js. below snippet used   [react-extras](https://github.com/sindresorhus/react-extras).
+This example with React.js. below snippet has used   [react-extras](https://github.com/sindresorhus/react-extras).

 ```js
 import { Choose } from "react-extras";